robertjskelton/robertjskelton.github.io/_posts/2020-09-04-Pixel-4a-On-Visible-Wireless.markdown

 So I basically paid $260 for a Pixel 4a and $25/mo for unlimited 4G and calls.
 I really can't complain about that, especially since I can make a complete call now (looking at you, AT&T).

 July 2021 Update: I'm still using Visible, no longer have an AT&T phone, and very happy with it overall.
-Party Pay is discontinuted, I think, but [here's my promo code for $5 on your first month](https://www.visible.com/get/38scdd).
+Party Pay is discontinued, I think, but [here's my promo code for $5 on your first month](https://www.visible.com/get/38scdd).